 Physician Associate

-What does a physician associate do?
+What does a physician associate (PA) do?

-Physician associates are healthcare professionals who work as part of a multidisciplinary team with supervision from a named senior doctor (a General Medical Council registered consultant or general practitioner), providing care to patients in primary, secondary and community care environments
+Physician associates (PA) are healthcare professionals who work as part of a multidisciplinary team with supervision from a named senior doctor (a General Medical Council registered consultant or general practitioner), providing care to patients in primary, secondary and community care environments

 Physician associates contribute to increasing the numbers of the medical workforce and increase access to quality care for patients.
 They act in an enabling role, helping to reduce the healthcare team’s workload, and bring new talent to the NHS, adding to the skill mix within the teams.